 Today we’re going to be building a mini Raspberry Pi server with a built-in UPS and OLED stats display.
 A Raspberry Pi makes a great server for a NAS or for media streaming, home automation, or even a home security hub for your cameras.
 All of these projects would benefit from having a built-in UPS to ensure that the Pi is kept running in the event of a power interruption.

-Here’s a video of the build and the UPS running, read on for the full write-up:
+Here’s a video of the build and the UPS running, read on for the full write-up.
+You can also buy a case kit, which includes all of the components you need to assemble your own mini server.

 What You Need To Build Your Own Mini Server With UPS